-The deficit on the LGPS scheme has decreased by £44.3m between March 2019 and March 2020 due to changes in the financial assumptions and the impact of the actual versus expected membership experience since the last full valuation in March 2015.
+The deficit on the LGPS scheme has decreased by £70m between March 2020 and March 2021 due to losses as a result of changes in the financial assumptions offset by increased investment returns.

 The rate (%) at which employer contributions are made to the police pension fund is set by the Home Office.
 An actuarial valuation during 2018/19 resulted in an increase in the employers' contribution rate from 21.3% to 31% from April 2019.
-The Home Office made a specific grant of £1.9m available to assist the Force in funding the increased employer's contributions in 2019/20.
-The next Police Pension valuation is due to be reported in 2023/24, although this timetable is subject to change.
+The Home Office has continued to provide a specific grant of £1.9m to assist the Force in funding the increased employer's contributions in 2020/21.
+The next Police Pension valuation is due to be reported in 2024/25, although this timetable is subject to change.